Costs of High-Speed Rail

 Environmental mitigation and compliance

 Environmental requirements consistently add billions that early estimates don’t fully anticipate.
 HS2’s costs escalated partly because political pressure forced a tunnel through the Chilterns to be lengthened.
 California HSR added $5 billion just to reroute tracks near the Burbank airport.
-For Alto, proposed corridors through the Frontenac Arch Biosphere Reserve and Eastern Ontario wetlands would trigger mitigation requirements that have not yet been costed.
+For ALTO, proposed corridors through the Frontenac Arch UNESCO Biosphere Reserve, the Rideau Canal World Heritage Site, the Napanee Limestone Plain karst aquifer, and Eastern Ontario wetland complexes would trigger mitigation requirements that have not yet been costed.
 10 11

 Hidden Cost #3